Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_71_1.png)

 Welp, not so good correlation for the Price column either.
 At least for this column, we have a stronger correlation based off of a few of the ESRB values.
 I would wager that this is occurring because the companies that are actually popular enough to feel it necessary to obtain the ESRB ratings, generally have a popular product.
 Popular product equals more expensive product in this sense as well.
 At any rate, let's see what a linear model can get for us, with this data.
+The next steps are pretty much the same as the previous linear model's creation, so there's no notes this time, just code.

 ```python
 prc_col = prc['Price']